 Zuck sucks.
 According to his critics, Mark Zuckerberg, CEO of Facebook, presides over a company which is undermining our basic freedoms.
 It was complicit in the spread of fake news and foreign interference in our elections, and is partly to blame for the rise of political polarisation through its echo chambers and filter bubbles.
 The company has been selling the private data of millions of users around the world to select companies – most notoriously Cambridge Analytica, who used the information to meddle in the US presidential elections and Britain’s EU referendum.
-For a long time, Zuckerberg’s apologists could argue that much of this came about through naiveté rather than nastiness.
-But a cache of recently leaked emails shows that Zuckerberg knew all along what was going on – and the charge sheet is damning.
-Facebook is built on an essentially unethical business model and the buck stops with Zuck.
+And Facebook was today accused of behaving like ‘digital gangsters’ by the House of Commons Digital Select Committee, led by Damian Collins MP, who claimed Zuckerberg has willfully misled lawmakers over fake news and data malpractice.
+Facebook is built on an essentially unethical business model, and the buck stops with Zuck.